 Overall, this is a decent quality unit that will provide good value for your money.

-What Are the Different Types of Tea Kettles?
+Types of Tea Kettles?

 There are a few different types of tea kettles you will come across upon research.
 A brief description of each is given below –

-For some of us, whistling tea kettles are a throwback that reminds us of our childhood.
+Whistling Tea Kettle: For some of us, whistling tea kettles are a throwback that reminds us of our childhood.
 These kettles are great for forgetful people, as they will remind you when your tea water is ready.
 The whistle acts as a safety feature, preventing people from boiling kettles dry.

-These kettles tend to be very safe.
+Electric Kettle: The Electric tea kettle tends to be very safe.
 They also offer a few useful features that you would not find in traditional kettles.
 And, they boil the water the quickest.
 But the experience of traditional tea making is lost, making this convenient option less desirable for some.

-Stainless-steel kettles will stay brand new for many years, with little maintenance.
+Stainless Steel Kettle: The Stainless steel kettle will stay brand new for many years, with little maintenance.
 They are also easy to clean, good value for money, and affordable.
 But they take longer to heat up and may get overheated.
 This poses a risk.

-Another major throwback to the olden days, cast iron kettles are very durable & long-lasting.
+Cast Iron Kettle: Another major throwback to the olden days, cast iron kettles are very durable & long-lasting.
 They take longer to heat up, but they can keep the water heated for a longer period.
 The downside is that these are very high maintenance.

 As you already know, the market is flooded with so many tea kettles of different makes and brands.
 So, it’s not enough to pay for a unit just because the price resonates with your budget.
 There are a few other things you need to consider in order to find a model that will suit your needs.
 Let’s quickly look at them.

-Anyone can identify a beautiful kettle when they see one, whether they have an eye for fashion or not.
+Aesthetics: Anyone can identify a beautiful kettle when they see one, whether they have an eye for fashion or not.
 So, regardless of where you stand, you need to choose a kettle that appeals to you visually.

 It should be able to blend in with your kitchen layout and design.
 Depending on your taste, this could be something that looks sleek and modern or one that is quainter and more colorful.